Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/07/reduce-costs-by-12x-on-azure.md

 ## Azure Cost Management

 The Azure Portal has a really neat area for cost management, which includes something called *Cost Analysis*.
-You’ll find that in the menu as shown below.
+You'll find that in the menu as shown below.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/07/azure-cost-analysis.jpg" alt="Azure Cost Analysis Menu" loading="lazy"}
 :::

 This is the best place to start as it breaks down the cost per resource and provides a forecast of spending.
 This screen is able to provide reasonable forecasts after a couple of days of normal operation.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/07/forecast.jpg" alt="Cost Forecast" loading="lazy"}
 :::

 My first attempt to save money was to write some basic scheduling to [switch off the app service on a schedule using an Azure logic app](/blog/2020/07/start-and-stop-an-azure-app-service-on-a-schedule-with-azure-logic-apps/).
-The user-interface wasn’t required out-of-hours.
+The user-interface wasn't required out-of-hours.
 This saved a little bit of money, but with the robot working full time the app services was still the expensive resource.
 As it was costing more than a basic Virtual Machine, I decided to shift the robot out of a web job and into a small Virtual Machine.
 This achieved a bigger saving.

-A quick aside… this article is not “using a small virtual machine is cheaper than using a web job”!
+A quick aside… this article is not "using a small virtual machine is cheaper than using a web job"!
 It depends on what you are doing.
-This article is “here are tools you can use to find what works for you”.
+This article is "here are tools you can use to find what works for you".

 ## Park My Cloud

 The next cost saving tool is [Park My Cloud](https://www.parkmycloud.com/).
 It works across a number of providers, including Azure, and provides a simple way to create schedules that automatically run.
 It also looks at your Virtual Machines and suggests right-sizing fixes too.
 For my purposes, using one of the standard schedules to power-down the machine out of hours removed around half the cost of the Virtual Machine.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/07/park-my-cloud.jpg" alt="Park My Cloud Scheduling" loading="lazy"}
 :::